 - Lend or give money to a friend or family member.

 Millennials are known to have led the mobile payment revolution.
-As usage rapidly grows, other generations are catching wind.
+As usage rapidly grows, other generations are catching on to it.
 Are you a newbie to digitally transferring money?
 Check out the big three mentioned in this article and transform how you share money!

 Debit Card Safety & Security

 At Desert Financial, your Visa® Debit Card is fraud-protected and we act quickly to resolve qualified fraud claims.
 To protect your debit card, review your checking account regularly, report fraudulent charges or lost/stolen cards immediately, keep your debit card in your possession at all times, protect your PIN and only use your debit card with trusted vendors.
-For more information about fraud, scam and identity theft protection, visit DesertFinancial.com/Security.
+For more information about fraud, scams and identity theft protection, visit DesertFinancial.com/Security.